Fox's Book of Martyrs

 Determined

-the emperor having lost nearly one third of his army, retreated from the siege
+were defeated, and the emperor having lost nearly one third of his army, retreated from the siege of

 In

-fortress was taken.
-Our general had now leisure to attend to the work of
+taken.
+Our general had now leisure to attend to

 superstition of the Bohemian clergy, who rendered themselves contemptible in